Town of Waterloo, Wisconsin

 In comparison, the 2000 Census shows Waterloo had a population of 832 people and a land area of 32.32 square miles [83.7 km²].
 This gives a population density of 25.74 people per square mile [9.94 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Waterloo.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
 More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...